 Over the past 23 years, Ella Messerli has been an innovator in the hospitality and service industry.
-Currently she holds the position of Managing Director/General Manager at Hotel El Ganzo in Los Cabos, Mexico, which just recently re-opened in November 2015 after Hurricane Odile.
-Prior to her position at Hotel El Ganzo, Ms. Messerli held the position of General Manager at Marquis Los Cabos, where she led the staff to receive honors and recognitions from Condé Nast Traveler and Travel + Leisure.
+She currently heads All Baja Solutions, offering guidance to tourism companies on sustainable and best practices for limited waste emission, corporate responsiblity, and how to leverage these efforts in their marketing and sales.
+Previously, she held the position of Managing Director/General Manager at Hotel El Ganzo in Los Cabos, Mexico.
+Before her position at Hotel El Ganzo, Ms. Messerli held the position of General Manager at Marquis Los Cabos, where she led the staff to receive honors and recognitions from Condé Nast Traveler and Travel + Leisure.

 Experience in the hospitality industry has given Ms. Messerli the ability to seamlessly open hotels while stimulating her team members to perform beyond expectations.
 Ms. Messerli also strongly supports sustainable efforts that can benefit tourism and local residents in addition to improving practices at hotels both economically and successfully.
-She is also a member of the Executive Board of CREST (Center for Responsible Travel).
+She is also a member of the Board of Directors of the Center for Responsible Travel (CREST).
 Ms. Messerli additionally has vast expertise in sales and marketing, food & beverage and property management.

 Ms. Messerli graduated from the Academie Met de Penninghen in Paris, France.